A5H73Y/Parkour/docs/tutorials/parkour-courses.md

 You are able to limit the amount of ticks (time) a Player can fall for before they are killed.

-Setting the value to 0 will disable the MaxFallTicks check.
+Setting the value to 0 will disable the MaxFallTicks check and allow them to fall infinitely (this can be used in Dropper styled Courses).

 _Command: `/pa setcourse (course) maxfallticks (amount)`_

 ### maxtime

-Set a limit the amount of time a Player can reach before they are kicked off the Course for extra challenge.
-An example could be a challenging Course that must be completed in a certain time.
+Set a limit for the amount of time a Player can reach before they are kicked off the Course, for extra challenge.
+An example could be a challenging Course that must be completed within a certain time.

 _Command: `/pa setcourse (course) maxtime (seconds)`_